 Materials Handling Facility - Redcar and Cleveland Borough Council

 A decision on this application was deferred at the company’s request in July 2013 and the application was withdrawn in January 2014.
 For its second planning application, the company revised its scheme to include a 37 km. tunnel to transport the mineral to Teesside.
 After supplementary environmental information was submitted, a special planning meeting was held on June 30 2015.

-At this stage, there was no recommendation by the National Park Planning Officers although a 230 page report to the Planning Committee made it clear that the proposed development was in conflict with both the local plan and national planning policy.
+At this stage, a 230 page report to the Planning Committee made it clear that the proposed development was in conflict with both the local plan and national planning policy.
 Despite this, the application was approved by 8 votes to 7, the main reason being the economic benefit to the Whitby / Redcar / Teesside area in terms of job creation, local expenditure and the multiplier effect.

 The system of reaching a decision on major developments through the present planning system is influenced by the imbalance between public sector resources and the huge sums available to the applicant.
-Sirius Minerals has spent around £100 million to obtain the approvals it needed, while the NPA spent approximately one fifth of its annual budget of £5 million on examining thousands of pages of information in the period leading up to the decision.
+Sirius Minerals spent around £100 million to obtain the approvals it needed, while the NPA spent approximately one fifth of its annual budget of £5 million on examining thousands of pages of information in the period leading up to the decision.
 Small organisations like NYMA and CNP are clearly at even more of a disadvantage.

 In 2017 access roads were improved to take the increased traffic and construction of the access shafts began, with 24/7 site-working which entails continual flood-lighting.